Chala-AU/Chala-AU/README.md

-- 👋 Hi, I’m @Chala Girma, junior software Developer.
+I’m @Chala Girma, 2024 graduate in computer science.
-- 👀 I’m interested in software Development Internships.
+I’m interested in software Development Internships or any other skill developing programs.
-- 🌱 I’m currently learning on developing sofware my self.
+I’m currently learning on developing sofware by my self.
-- 💞️ I’m looking to collaborate on ...
-- 📫 You can find me Telegram:-"@make-living",
+You can find me Telegram:-"@make-living",

 <!---
 Chala-AU/Chala-AU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.